Shakib Khan: 2011–2015

-In the beginning of 2014, he starred in Iftekhar Chowdhury’s Rajotto, opposite Bobby Hoque.
+In the beginning of 2014, he starred in P.A.
+Kajal's action Lattu Koshai with Ferdous Ahmed and Monowar Hossain Dipjol, which was a box office bomb.
+His second release of the year was Iftekhar Chowdhury's fourth directorial venture crime thriller Rajotto, opposite Bobby Hoque, in which he played a gangster.
 It was the first collaboration between Khan and Iftekhar Chowdhury.
 The film turned out be hit and received critically positive reviews and his performance was highly praised by the critics.
 Syed Nazmus Sakib of Bangla Movie Database claimed that "He has dragged the whole film alone."
 He also noted, "There are so many flaws and deviations in the whole film - it can be forgiven only because of the performance of one person - he is Shakib Khan."
 He performed in Badiul Alam Khokon's Daring Lover as Raja.
 The film remade of 2006 Boopathy Pandian's comedy-drama film Thiruvilaiyaadal Aarambam.
 The film received massive response and is said to contribute to record breaking sales in some renowned theaters.
+In the beginning of May, he teamed up Shafi Uddin Shafi in romantic drama Bhalobasha Express.
+In late May, he once again teamed up with Shafi Uddin Shafi in action drama Faand: The Trap featuring first collaboration with Achol.
+Although the film has been discussed throughout the year, but was failed commercially at the box office.
 Then he founded his own production company SK Films and produced the film of Hero: The Superstar directed by Badiul Alam Khokon under the banner of his company, where he played dual roles and Apu Biswas, Bobby, Bobita and Nuton played with him.
 The film was released in 120 theatres on the occasion of Eid al-Fitr, which was a record number at the time.
 It achieved huge commercial success at the box office.
 The film received positive reviews from critics and his performance also praised by the critics.
 Abdullah Al Amin (Rubel) of The Daily Star noted that "Shakib Khan has done yet another great job in upholding his character in the movie.
-Hero the Superstar is all about the Hero himself, Shakib khan.
-He portrayed both characters perfectly.
-For the film he was won the Meril Prothom Alo Awards for Best Actor in 2015.
-He starred in Wajed Ali Sumon's project Hitman.
-The film received mixed reviews and face various criticism.
-Other films he starred in were Faand - The Trap directed by Shafi Uddin Shafi, Shera Nayok directed by Wakil Ahmed, Kothin Protishod directed by Nazrul Islam Khan, and Bhalobasha Express directed by Shafi Uddin Shafi.
-He also played a guest role in Ek Cup Cha produced by actor Ferdous Ahmed and Dobir Saheber Songsar directed by Zakir Hossain Raju.
+Hero the Superstar is all about the Hero himself, Shakib Khan.
+He portrayed both characters perfectly."
+For the film he won the Meril Prothom Alo Awards for Best Actor in 2015.
+Three of his films were released on Eid al-Fitr, all of which were successful at the box office.
+First one is Wajed Ali Sumon's first solo directorial Hitman, which was an official remake of Tamil language film Vettai (2012).
+The film received mixed reviews and face various criticism, although it became highest grosser of 2014.
+The Nazrul Islam Khan's action drama Kothin Protishodh was the second most commercially successful film of the year.
+Another Eid venture was Wakil Ahmed's romantic action Shera Nayok became the third commercial success of 2014 with 50 percent collection at the box office.
+He also played a guest role in Ek Cup Cha produced by actor Ferdous Ahmed and Dobir Saheber Songsar directed by Jakir Hossain Raju.